 To name my Lego alter-ego, I wanted something short but that clearly reflected the LEGO brand.
 Now obviously, you want to steer clear of using that actual LEGO name in a URL.
 That left me with Bricks and/Or Blocks.
 I wrestled with this, and as punchy and playful as you can be with Blocks (rhymes with Rocks), Bricks felt better.
 It was just friendly, more playful and I’ve always called them LEGO Bricks.

-As for the GJ bit, my initials are GJB and I really liked the playfulness of it.
+As for the GJ bit, my name is Greg and my initials are GJB and I really liked the playfulness of it.
 I knew it was right when my wife instantly liked it.
 She also started humming the theme tune for one of our Kids favourite shows, PJ Masks.

 And, as someone who recently went through a big branding exercise for work, it was available everywhere.
 Trust me, you would not believe how hard it is to get short names these days.
 8 letters, available and makes sense is a win in my books.